Stuart Hall (cultural theorist): Ideas

 Hall's work covers issues of hegemony and cultural studies, taking a post-Gramscian stance.
 He regards language-use as operating within a framework of power, institutions and politics/economics.
 This view presents people as producers and consumers of culture at the same time.
-(Hegemony, in Gramscian theory, refers to the socio-cultural production of "consent" and "coercion".)
+(Hegemony, in Gramscian theory, refers to the socio-cultural production more of "consent" and "coercion".)
 For Hall, culture was not something to simply appreciate or study, but a "critical site of social action and intervention, where power relations are both established and potentially unsettled".

-Hall became one of the main proponents of reception theory, and developed Hall's Theory of encoding and decoding.
+Hall became one of the main proponents of reception theory, and developed the theory of encoding and decoding.
 This approach to textual analysis focuses on the scope for negotiation and opposition on the part of the audience.
 This means that the audience does not simply passively accept a text—social control.
 Crime statistics, in Hall's view, are often manipulated for political and economic purposes.
 Moral panics (e.g. over mugging) could thereby be ignited in order to create public support for the need to "police the crisis".
 The media play a central role in the "social production of news" in order to reap the rewards of lurid crime stories.

+Further, Hall is well known for his articulation of the conjuncture and deployment of conjunctural analysis in his work.
+Hall’s concept of the conjuncture offers a method for apprehending the layered, unstable, and contingent character of the present—an articulation of economic, political, and cultural forces whose contradictions come to a head in moments of crisis.
+For Hall, conjunctural is not about identifying a singular cause or root, but rather about mapping the movement of struggle, that is, the ensemble of forces that stabilize or destabilize a social order, an overdetermination of structure.
+Drawing from Gramsci’s initial articulation of the conjuncture, Hall writes: “What defines the ‘conjunctural’—the immediate terrain of struggle—is not simply the given economic conditions, but precisely the ‘incessant and persistent’ efforts which are being made to defend and conserve the position.”
+As such, the work of conjunctural analysis is an invitation to read the present as a site of rupture, rearticulation, as well as possibility.